 Some examples of how to use analytics in procurement include:

 - To obtain a rich insight into suppliers’ background, quality, and even risk position to facilitate strategic sourcing.

 - To improve the contract lifecycle management, provide information to ease supplier negotiations, and identify unnecessary expenditure.

 - Improve the transactional side of procurement by measuring the purchase order cycle, enhance payment terms, evaluate payment accuracy, and reduce fraud, among others.

 - Companies can utilize analytics to assess CSR (corporate social responsibility), sustainability, and risks in the supply chain and procurement.

 Generally, businesses now have access to heterogeneous data either from their internal processes or external sources.
 More and more companies use both sources to obtain powerful insights to make more informed business decisions internally and externally.

 Internal procurement data refers to information created within the corporation.
 In some cases, procurement analysts use financial records (i.e., general ledger) or access data from different suppliers or business units using staple software, such as Excel.

 External data refers to any type of information that comes from the outside of a corporation.
-For instance, readily available information, such as job postings data, social media comments, or LinkedIn profiles for your suppliers, qualify as external data.
+For instance, readily available information, such as job postings data, social media comments or profiles for your suppliers, qualify as external data.

 Building or buying procurement analytics?